-Your Child in Grade 4-12 Will Learn:
+Your Child Will Learn:

-- Techniques for planning and managing large projects.
+- Tips for project planning and tracking.